bluegreen-labs/jungleweather/README.md

 With [RStudio installed](https://www.rstudio.com/) open the R project by double clicking on the .Rproj file.
 This will open up the project in RStudio.
 Explore the functions in the R directory and adjust to your needs (naming conventions).

 As the project has not produced any results yet only very basic meta-data scripts are included.
 More will folow as the project progresses.

+Acknowledgements

+This project was supported by the Belgian Science Policy office COBECORE project (BELSPO; grant BR/175/A3/COBECORE),the Marie Skłodowska-Curie Action (H2020 grant 797668) and BlueGreen Labs.